 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 300 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 150 words.
 For each thread and each reply, the student must support conclusions with at least 2 sources cited in current APA format.
 All written work also requires Biblical worldview integration.

-The student will complete two interactive application-based analyses in Connect, which will assess the student's understanding of key legal topics.
+The student will complete eight interactive application-based analyses in Connect, which will assess the student's understanding of key legal topics.

-The student will complete 3 quizzes through Connect.
+The student will complete 5 quizzes through Connect.
 All quizzes are open-book/open-notes, but the student may not receive help from another person while taking the quiz.
-The quiz questions will be multiple-choice or true/false.
+The quiz questions will be multiple-choice.